Port of Greater Baton Rouge Attorneys

 Historically, Baton Rouge grew as a result of steamboat and maritime trade.
 The Port of Greater Baton Rouge is strategically placed at the convergence of the Mississippi River and the Gulf Intracoastal Waterway.
 Because of the Huey P. Long Bridge and the river depth decreasing just north of Baton Rouge, tankers along the Mississippi River often transfer their cargoes to barges or other transportation at the Port of Greater Baton Rouge.
 This other transportation often consists of using railway lines or trucking companies.
 The port is conveniently located near U.S. Interstate 10, as well as U.S. Interstate 12 and 55, US Highway 61 and 90, and LA Highway 1.

 The Port of Greater Baton Rouge's jurisdiction covers a total of 85 miles, on the Mississippi River’s east and west banks of the Mississippi.
 The U.S. Coast Guard is also stationed nearby and covers states throughout the Gulf Coast and heartland of America, providing security and safety services to 130 mobile offshore drilling units in the Gulf of Mexico, plus ports for commercial fishermen, all located within the district.

 Legal Help for Any Time of Offshore Accident

-There are many different types of accidents that may affect maritime workers.
+Maritime workers face the threat of all kinds of different accidents.
 Accidents on deck happen with startling frequency, ranging from falls or injuries caused by swinging cargo or equipment failure.
-Fires and explosions are particularly dangerous on offshore rigs and maritime vessels, potentially taking the lives of numerous workers.
-Injuries are not limited to domestic industries, either—a Baton Rouge seaman working on a vessel overseas may be injured in an accident or may fall ill, complicating his recovery claim.
+Fires and explosions on offshore rigs and maritime vessels take the lives of numerous workers, and injuries aren’t limited to domestic industries.
+A Baton Rouge seaman working on a vessel overseas may be injured in an accident or may fall ill, complicating his recovery claim.